-Getting urgent medical attention is especially important for anyone at higher risk for COVID-19 complications, including people who:
+Getting urgent medical attention is especially important for anyone at higher risk for COVID-19 complications.

 RT-PCR testing remains the primary method for diagnosing COVID-19 in the United States.
 However, some clinicians may utilize chest CT scans as a simpler, quicker, and more reliable way to assess and diagnose the disease.